 HIV testing and counselling (HTC) in India

 In 1997, there were just 67 HIV testing and counselling (HTC) sites in India.
-By 2014, there were nearly 15,000 healthcare facilities offering HTC.
-In the same year, 13 million general users and 9.7 million pregnant women accessed HTC respectively against a target of 10.2 million for each group.42 Despite this progress, only 13% of people living with HIV in India are thought to be aware of their status.41
+By August 2016, there were more than 20,000 facilities offering HTC.39 Between April and September 2015, when NACO last reported data, 6.85 million general users accessed HTC, suggesting India is on course to meet its annual testing target of 12.4 million.
+A total of 5.32 million pregnant women received HTC over the same period against a yearly target of 9 million.40 Despite this progress, around one quarter of people living with HIV in India (25.6%) are unaware of their status.41

 HIV prevention in India

 NACO is the body responsible for formulating policy and implementing programmes for the prevention and control of the HIV epidemic in India.

 The current programme, NACP-IV (2012-2017), aims to reduce annual new HIV infections by 50% through the provision of comprehensive HIV treatment, education, care and support for the general population and build on targeted interventions for key affected groups and those at high risk of HIV transmission.42

 A key component of the NACP-IV is the prevention of new HIV infections by reaching 80% of key affected groups with targeted interventions.43

 Targeted interventions are implemented on the premise that prevention of HIV transmission among key affected groups will also lower HIV transmission among the general population.
 For example, targeting interventions towards female sex workers and their male clients will help reduce the risk of clients transmitting HIV to their regular sexual partners.